abimanyudrmwn/auto-focus-vuforia/README.md

-# Auto Focus Vuforia
+# Auto Focus Vuforia Unity Game Engine

-Auto-focus Script for ARCamera in Vuforia SDK
+Auto-focus Script for ARCamera in Vuforia SDK + Unity Game Engine

 ### How to Use?